This blog is the first of a series on AI business challenges, written by Xomnia’s analytics translators.

 The AI value proposition method in practice: two client cases

 Wereldhave, a Dutch commercial real estate company, partnered with Digital Sundai and Xomnia to determine which analytics projects best matched their LifeCentral strategy (“full service centers for better everyday life”) and digital journey.
-During the creation of Wereldhave’s Analytics strategy, it was found that the ability to select the right tenants, optimize mall layouts, and properly determine rents greatly impacts revenues.
+During the creation of Wereldhave’s analytics strategy, it was found that the ability to select the right tenants, optimize mall layouts, and properly determine rents greatly impacts revenues.
 To this end, tenant performance prediction, NPS driver analysis, tenant mix optimization, consumer spending pattern recognition, and new property valuation modelling use cases were selected for development.

 Another client, a non-profit organization battling pollution, approached Xomnia to see if they could streamline their operations using data.
 It was discovered that camera footage from different locations was manually processed to determine where to focus pollution-cleaning efforts, which is prone to human error and inaccuracy.
-It was concluded that an object detection model could be used to automatically monitor footage at a scale, and thus make object classification and localisation more accurate and consistent with limited human effort.
+It was concluded that an object detection model could be used to automatically monitor footage at a scale, and thus make object classification and localization more accurate and consistent with limited human effort.

 Would you like to learn more or have a conversation about AI business challenges at your organization?
 Get in touch: firstname.lastname@example.org.